interledger/rfcs/0028-web-monetization/0028-web-monetization.md

 ### Payment Handler Flow

-When the browser uses an extension to implement Web Monetization, Payment Handlers MAY NOT be used.
-Otherwise communication to the user's Web Monetization provider SHOULD be implemented with this flow.
+A provider can be implemented as a Payment Handler supporting the 'webmonetization' payment method (The payment method specification for this payment method is still under development.).
+Communication between the browser and the provider would use this flow.

 - After parsing the `<meta>` tags, the browser creates a new [PaymentRequest](https://www.w3.org/TR/payment-request/#paymentrequest-interface) object with the following [PaymentMethodData](https://www.w3.org/TR/payment-request/#dom-paymentmethoddata) argument.